-Title: Applying surface finishes to external wall insulation in the workplace Learning outcome Assessment criteria The learner can: 2 Know how to environmenta work practice current, legisl standards and guidance whe surface finish wall insulation ally responsible s to meet ation difficial applying es to external 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: the workplace below ground level confined spaces at height tools and equipment materials and substances movement and storage of materials by manual handling and mechanical lifting 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: site workplace siting and location of vehicles company customer access equipment materials and waste storage the general public 2.3 Explain the accident reporting procedures and who is responsible for making reports.
+Title: App olying surface finis ce finishes to external wall insulation in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 2 Know how to comply with environmentally responsible work practices to meet current, legislation standards and official guidance when applying surface finishes to external wall insulation.
+Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • below ground level • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • materials and waste storage • the general public Explain the accident reporting procedures and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when applying surface finishes to external wall insulation and describe how and when they are used in relation to: water CO2 foam powder

-Title: Applying surfa ice finishes to external wall insulation in the workplace Learning outcomes Assessment criteria The learner will be a ble to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your work and maintain safe and healthy work practices when applying surface finishes to external wall insulation.
-3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when applying surface finishes to external wall insulation in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when applying surface finishes to external wall insulation, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries • emergencies relating to occupational activities • identification of and reporting of asbestos containing materials Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work suppliers and manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)
+Title: Applying surfa oplying surface finishes to external wall insulation in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your work and maintain safe and healthy work practices when applying surface finishes to external wall insulation.
+3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when applying surface finishes to external wall insulation in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when applying surface finishes to external wall insulation, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • methods of work • suppliers and manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)